Bahrain's security hawk prime minister, arch-foe of opposition, dies | Politics

 Bahrain's security hawk prime minister, arch-foe of opposition, dies

-Bahrain's Sheikh Khalifa bin Salman al Khalifa, the world's longest serving prime minister who put down opposition unrest repeatedly during his near half century in power, has died, authorities said on Wednesday.
-Sheikh Khalifa, a dominant figure in the Gulf Arab island's politics, passed away on Wednesday morning at Mayo Clinic hospital in the United States, Bahrain's state news agency said.
+Bahrain's Sheikh Khalifa bin Salman al Khalifa, the world's longest-serving prime minister who repeatedly put down opposition unrest during his near half-century in power, has died, authorities said on Wednesday.
+Sheikh Khalifa, a dominant figure in the Gulf Arab kingdom's politics, passed away on Wednesday morning at Mayo Clinic hospital in the United States, Bahrain's state news agency said.

 Human rights groups have criticised Bahrain's Western allies, notably the United States and Britain, for often remaining silent about allegations of human rights abuses against the Shi'ite majority.
 The two countries have a particularly high level of influence in Bahrain, where the U.S. Fifth Fleet is based and where Britain's Royal Navy has a major facility.